This house was made with all SPs and EPs for Sims 2, including Apartment Life, Kitchens and Bathrooms and Mansions and Gardens.

 Sims 2 also will not allow me to make it small enough, but it's an approximation.

 The original houses were in a block of 12, 6 houses front, 6 houses back.
 In the original, each PAIR of houses shared a toilet; this was in the basement, and could be reached from within the house or from outside.
 (A great improvement on some slightly older houses where six or more houses shared the toilet.)
 The bath was in the "scullery" kitchen under a lift-up worktop.

 In the case of these Sims houses, I have left one house laid out as close as possible to the way he remembers it.
 It housed a family of 2 adults, and 2 small children here.
 The other houses in the set are renovated to greater or lesser extent, with the two houses at the end formed by combining two of the little back-to-backs each, and so those are much larger and what we would nowadays regard as a reasonable size for a (still small by modern standards) house.

 This is a view of the back street, showing the nearby football pitch on the "recreation field" - resources that were terribly rare in the real-life versions of these places.
 (And recreation grounds were few and far between.
 The nearest to his home was a local park half a mile away.)

 This Siminized version is built on the largest size Lot, but as more than half the land is taken up with the Recreation Ground, should not be too demanding on most computers - it plays well on mine with 8 Sims and a dog.
 There are hacks to increase the number of Sims living on one Lot, if you feel brave.

-Game play note: I made this as a single "house".
+Game play note: I made this as a single "house", rather than Apartments.
 With the lockable doors available ingame, a Sim can be assigned to each door, so one Sim can have a whole house to himself, or, with a bit of work, only that Sim can be allowed to use this kitchen or that basement.